ButterFrameworkTeam/ButterFramework/README.md

 ====================

-ButterFramework is a project created/started by Buttershy. http://www.github.com/Buttershy | http://www.buttershy.unicorn-hosting.fr
+ButterFramework is a project created/started and managed by Buttershy.<br>
+http://www.github.com/Buttershy | http://www.buttershy.unicorn-hosting.fr

 Translation help and correction by Serravir.